momentohq/public-dev-docs/docs/develop/sdks/web/index.md

 <SdkExampleCodeBlock language={'javascript'} snippetId={'API_GenerateDisposableToken'} />

-For more information on Momento disposable tokens, including `DisposableTokenScope` and permission objects for authorization, see [Auth API Reference](../../api-reference/auth-tokens.md#generatedisposabletoken-api).
+For more information on Momento tokens, including `DisposableTokenScope` and permission objects for authorization, see [Auth API Reference](../../api-reference/auth.md#generatedisposabletoken-api).

 ## FAQ